ossarioglu/SWE574-SWEet_Dewarriors/README.md

 # SWE574-Group2: SWEet DEWarriors

-Thsi repostory has been made for **SWE 574** group project instructed by [Professor Suzan Uskudarlı](https://www.cmpe.boun.edu.tr/tr/people/suzan.uskudarli).
+This repostory has been made for **SWE 574** group project instructed by [Professor Suzan Uskudarlı](https://www.cmpe.boun.edu.tr/tr/people/suzan.uskudarli).
 We are a team of 5 master students of [Software engineering](https://www.cmpe.boun.edu.tr/tr/graduate/swe) program from [Boğaziçi university](http://www.boun.edu.tr).
 SWE 574 is an extended course for SWE 573, where all students had to individually make a platform for exchanging free services among a community(website members).
 On our last semester(Spring 2022) we are supposed to add some extra features to the website as a team.

 ***